F

 How does online therapy work?

 I use a HIPAA-compliant version of Zoom which can be accessed from a web browser or cell phone.
-The experience is very similar to using Skype or Facetime.
+I will send that link to you before your first appointment.
 I require that you have access to a quiet, private, and stationary location (no driving!) that ideally has good internet access.
 This is to ensure your safety and the highest quality of care.
-I have found that online therapy is best suited for those who travel from time to time, have to make a move, or would like to attend sessions while sick or facing transportation hurdles.
-I recommend we meet in-person at least once if at all possible.